-Subje ct Theory Hours
+Subject Theory Hours

-1. Prep 1.
-Preparation for classroom activities, including but not limited to:
+1. Pre Preparation for classroom activities, including but not limited to:

 a.
 Choice of teaching methods

 b.
 Classroom setup

-C. Topic/subject matter 100
+c.
+Topic/subject matter 100

 d.
 Student assignments

 e.
 Materials and supplies

 f.
 Recordkeeping

-2. Pre 2.
-Presentation of information, including but not limited to:
+2. Pre esentation of information, including but not limited to:

 a.
 Lectures (oral and written)

 b.
 Demonstrations 250

 c.
-Questions and answers
+Questions and answers 250

 d.
 Project methods

-Subject Theory Hours

 e.
 Discussions

-3. Application of practice, including but not limited to:
+Subject 3.
+Application of practice, including but not limited to: a.

-a.
 Clinic supervision b.
-Classroom management 100

-c.
-Client relations

-4. Evaluation by the instructor-trainee of the student's understanding and performance, including but not limited to:

-a.
-Written/practical assessment 50

-b.
-Communication skills
+Classroom management c.
+Client relations 4.
+Evaluation by the instructor-trainee of the student's understanding and performance, including but not limited to: a.
+Written/practical assessment b.
+Communication skills TOTAL HOURS

-TOTAL HOURS 500